oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-analyze-data.md

 Paste the sql statements in worksheet.
 Click on **Run Script** icon.

-**Note**: Expect to receive "ORA-00942 table or view does not exist" errors during the DROP TABLE command for the first execution of the script, but you should not see any other errors.
+**Note:** Expect to receive "ORA-00942 table or view does not exist" errors during the DROP TABLE command for the first execution of the script, but you should not see any other errors.

 ![Alt text](images/image_sql_worksheet.png)

 Now you are ready to go through rest of the labs in this workshop.

-## Task 1: Create AV for data analysis
+## Task 1: Create dimensional model for data analysis

 We have movie sales, movie genre and age group data.
 We also have customer value information.
 We will analyze this data set.